South East England: Transport

-Counties
+Economic activity by county

 Berkshire

 Companies in Berkshire essentially follow the M4 corridor.
-In Theale are Nvidia UK (components for smartphones) and Wolseley, the builders' and plumbers' merchants who own Bathstore and Plumb Center.
+In Theale are Nvidia UK (components for smartphones), The Range, Bathstore, and Plumb Center.
 SPP Pumps (owned by Kirloskar Group) is at the Arlington Business Park; on the same estate PepsiCo is next to the GWML railway.
 Porsche Cars Great Britain is in Calcot, Tilehurst, west of Reading near Theale Interchange.
 Harley-Davidson UK is in Pangbourne.
 Vodafone, and High and Mighty are based in Newbury; Bayer UK (Aspirin, Rennie and Alka-Seltzer) is to the west; National Instruments UK is to the east off the A4 on the Newbury Business Park, and Quantel was off the A4 and is now Snell (former Snell & Wilcox, previously in Lower Earley), an important video technology company, near Aricent UK.

 The Atomic Weapons Establishment is in Aldermaston on the Hampshire boundary.
 The Motor Insurance Repair Research Centre and Xtrac Limited are at Thatcham.
 The Royal School of Military Survey is in Hermitage.
 East of the A34, north of the M4, at Compton since 1992 is the UK HQ of Baxter Healthcare, part of a global company which is working on a vaccine for H1N1, and next door is the Institute for Animal Health, which also researches H1N1.

 Retriever Sports, on the Mill Street Ind Est near Slough railway station, is the world's largest manufacturer of darts equipment.
 Mars Limited has a large chocolate factory, run under the name of Effem Holdings Ltd, also in Slough on the enormous Slough Trading Estate which makes 3m Mars bars a day; nearby is Johnson Controls UK (car seats), and ICI Paints, Polyfilla, and Dulux.
 Horlicks is made by GSK there.
 Oki UK (desktop printers) are based next to Mars.
 Honda UK, Citroën UK, Fiat UK, Douwe Egberts UK (and its owner Sara Lee UK), BlackBerry UK, Black & Decker Europe, Amazon UK, Ingres UK, Telefónica O2 Europe UK and Reckitt Benckiser are also in Slough.

 Toyota Material Handling UK (fork lifts) is next door to Slough Heat and Power station.
 Lonza UK makes biopharmaceuticals (monoclonal antibodies) on the A4.
 Honda Motor Europe is at the Langley Roundabout (A4/B470) of the M4 at Brands Hill, part of Colnbrook with Poyle, and near the Queen Mother Reservoir; on the opposite side of the M4 in Langley (Slough borough) is Royal Mail's Heathrow Worldwide Distribution Centre, and next door is Pentax Ricoh Imaging UK, next to Langley's leisure centre.